Showing posts with label Annual Halloween Story. Show all posts

 "Can we go home?
 I don't like this, I don't like it here."

-"Yes, let's go," I said and we turned back looking at the fading lights over our shoulders.
-We were silent for the most part, the wind had picked up along with our pace, and the darkness seemed darker if possible.
+"Yes, let's go," I said, and we turned back and looked at the fading lights over our shoulders.
+We were mostly silent; the wind had picked up along with our pace, and the darkness seemed darker if possible.
 The forest on both sides of the road was black.
 Occasionally we'd hear a sound in the woods, but what it was, we did not know nor did we mince steps.
-It seemed to take a long time to come to the covered bridge.
-I could see the candle flame reflected in the brackish water as we approached.
-The Jack o'lantern was still alight and the flame flickering wildly in the wind.
+It took a long time to come to the covered bridge.
+As we approached, I could see the candle flame reflected in the brackish water.
+The Jack o'lantern was still alight, the flame flickering wildly in the wind.

-"Headless horseman," O'Hare said making me stop in my tracks.
+"Headless horseman," O'Hare said, making me stop in my tracks.
 I looked at him in wonder.
 Had he heard something?
 He saw me look and pointed into the woods.
-There, not more than thirty feet, in the dark was something aglow, it was big and I could hear the hooves crunching the pinecone needles on the forest floor.
-A horse, a white horse I could just make it out.
-There was no moonlight, so it was hard to see at first but once my eyes adjusted to the darkness inside the forest I could just make it out.
+There, not more than thirty feet, in the dark, was something aglow, it was big and I could hear the hooves crunching the pinecone needles on the forest floor.
+A horse, a white horse, I could just make it out.
+There was no moonlight, so it was hard to see at first, but once me eyes adjusted to the darkness inside the forest, I could just make it out.

-"I think we should . . . we should . . .
-RUN!"
-O'Hare said taking off but I caught his arm and held him back.
+"I think we should run!"
+O'Hare said, taking off, but I caught his arm and held him back.
 "Are you crazy?
-We need to get out of here ASAP but not call attention to ourselves!"
-He said pulling to get out of me grasp.
+We must get out of here ASAP, but we must not call attention to ourselves!" he said, pulling himself out of my grasp.

 We had stopped running and were panting for breath.